Embed Code

 The study of how to improve the fit between the physical demands of the workplace and the employees who perform the work.
 That means considering the variability in human capabilities when selecting, designing, or modifying equipment, tools, work tasks, and the work environment.

-Ergonomics, also known as Human Factors, is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data, and methods to design in order to optimize human well-being and overall system performance.
-It involves the application of psychological and physiological principles to the engineering and design of products, processes, and systems.
-Primary goals of human factors engineering are to reduce human error, increase productivity and system availability, and enhance safety, health and comfort with a specific focus on the interaction between the human and equipment.
+Ergonomics, also known as Human Factors or Human Factors Engineering (HFE), is the scientific discipline concerned with the understanding of interactions among humans and other elements of a system, and the profession that applies theory, principles, data, and methods to design in order to optimize human well-being and overall system performance.
+It involves the application of psychological and physiological principles within the domains of engineering and design, encompassing products, processes, and systems.
+The primary goals of human factors engineering are to reduce human error, increase productivity and overall system performance, and enhance safety, health and comfort.
+A specific focus of this field is the interaction between the human and other sociotechnical elements.

-The field is a combination of numerous disciplines, such as psychology, sociology, engineering, biomechanics, industrial design, physiology, sociotechnical systems, human-computer interaction, anthropometry, interaction design, visual design, user experience, and user interface design.
-Human factors research employs methods and approaches from these and other knowledge disciplines to study human behavior and generate data relevant to previously stated goals.
+The field applies theories, principles and data from a variety of primary or pure disciplines, such as psychology, sociology, engineering, biomechanics, industrial design, physiology, sociotechnical systems, human-computer interaction, anthropometry, interaction design, visual design, user experience, and user interface design.
+Human factors research employs methods and approaches from these and other knowledge disciplines to study human behavior and generate data relevant to human-system interface technology to achieve previously stated goals.
 In studying and sharing learning on the design of equipment, devices, and processes that fit the human body and its cognitive abilities, the two terms, "human factors" and "ergonomics", are essentially synonymous as to their referent and meaning in current literature.

 As defined by the International Ergonomics Association, the principal domains of specialization include: Physical ergonomics, which is concerned with human anatomical, anthropometric, physiological and biomechanical characteristics as they relate to physical activity.
 (Relevant topics include working postures, materials handling, repetitive movements, work related musculoskeletal disorders, workplace layout, safety and health.), Cognitive ergonomics, which is concerned with mental processes, such as perception, memory, reasoning, and motor response, as they affect interactions among humans and other elements of a system.
 (Relevant topics include mental workload, decision-making, skilled performance, human-computer interaction, human reliability, work stress and training as these may relate to human-system design.), and Organizational ergonomics is concerned with the optimization of sociotechnical systems, including their organizational structures, policies, and processes.
 (Relevant topics include communication, crew resource management, work design, design of working times, teamwork, participatory design, community ergonomics, cooperative work, new work paradigms, virtual organizations, telework, and quality management.)